tarkah/ffmpeg-decoder-rs/README.md

 # ffmpeg-decoder

-Decodes input audio files and converts sample format to signed 16bit little endian.
+Decodes audio files and converts sample format to signed 16bit.
+Can be used as a playback source with [rodio](https://github.com/RustAudio/rodio).

 ## Rodio Source